The largest gothic palace in the world, the Papal Palace embodies the power of the church in Europe during the 14th century.

 The Notary Room houses portraits of the nine popes of Avignon.

-Visitors can take a break from the tour to climb to the Terrasses des Grands Dignitaires to enjoy the view while drinking coffee or having a snack.
+Visitors can take a break from the tour to climb to the Terrasses des Grands Dignitaires to enjoy the view while drinking coffee or having a snack (from April through October).
 The top of the Tour d’Angle features a wonderful view of the surrounding countryside and the city.